wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 ```

 ## Part 3 (Extra) Pull all final fasta contings and log files from directories and rename them with sample IDs
 When the MITObim loop is complete (Part 2), the final contigs and log files of each sample will be in separate directories.
-This script will copy those files into a single directory.
+This script will copy those files into a single directory and rename the final contig fasta files with SampleIDs.
 ### For this script to work, line 14 of the script below MUST be modified by the user
 1. In line 14 the shell script below, replace the text "[x]" with the number of the last iteration run.
 This is the number entered for the flag "--end" in Part 2.
 For example, "iteration4".